skhacker105/firstbook/README.md

 * [JSONWebToken](https://jwt.io) - Used for authorization
 * [Angular](https://angular.io) - Platform that makes it easy to build applications with the web

-The goal of this project is to show the core concepts of building SPA with ExpressJS and Angular.
-In this project I've used:
+The goal of this project aims to maintain daily verbal and financial transactions of businessmen, vendors and clients.
+In this project I've used

 * Wrapped each major feature into a module
 * Lazy-loading for most of the modules so the app can start faster